Why is Nelson Mandela famous?

 Nelson Mandela was the first black President of South Africa.
-He spent 27 years in prison for his beliefs.
+He spent 27 years in prison for trying to overthrow the pro-apartheid government.
 After he left prison, he worked to achieve human rights and a better future for everyone in South Africa.

 When did he live?

 Nelson Mandela was born in 1918.
 He was in prison from 1962 to 1990.
 He became President of South Africa in 1994, and retired in 1999.
 Nelson Mandela died on 5 December 2013 following a lung illness.

 Why is he famous?

 Nelson Mandela became famous for his long fight against bad government and racial prejudice.
 He became a hero to people all over the world.
 As South Africa's President, he was respected for his courage and wisdom in bringing people together to live in peace.

 The young Mandela

 Rolihlahla Mandela was born on 18 July 1918.
 He was later given the name Nelson by a teacher at school.